mwwoodworth/fastapi-operator-env/README.md

 Slack Events can be sent to `/webhook/slack/event` if you want to store messages from channels.

+### Observability
+Structured JSON logs are emitted for every request and important event.
+Logs are written to stdout in JSON format and forwarded to Slack and Supabase when `SLACK_WEBHOOK_URL` is configured.
+Prometheus metrics are available from the `/metrics` endpoint for monitoring with Grafana.

 ### Database migrations
 Before running the server in production, apply the Alembic migrations to ensure the database schema and extensions are up to date: